dwhall/HeyMac/README.md

 HeyMac is written in Python 3 using the [farc](https://github.com/dwhall/farc) state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
-HeyMac and farc require the asyncio module found in Python 3.4 and later.
+HeyMac requires Python 3.5 or later.

 This project formerly included its own Physical Layer (Layer 1) radio driver, but that code is now its own [submodule](https://github.com/dwhall/sx127x_ahsm).